zoover/react-fluxible-i18n/README.md

 });
 ```

-Finally, you should set the locale to be used:
+Finally, you should set the locale to be used, also by dispatching an event:
 ```javascript
 context.dispatch('SET_LOCALE', 'nl');
 ```